magnus-lycka/gocddash/README-analysis.md

     yoyo apply --database postgresql://analysisappluser:analysisappluser@localhost:15554/go-analysis -b

-Usage for the cli:

-    ./go_cli.py [pull|info|export] [-p PIPELINE] [-d] [-n PULL_COUNT] [-s START_COUNTER] [-f FILENAME]

-Modes:

-`info` lists metadata of the current state of the client database of the selected pipeline.

-`pull` synchronizes run information from GO into the client database.
-With only the `-n` flag, it synchronizes the input number of runs beginning from the last synchronized run.
-With both the `-s` and `-n` flags, it is possible to set the start run number, synchronizing the specified consecutive number of runs.

-Test log analysis is configured for the output format of texttest - but other formats could be included.
-The first consideration is during which part of the test run the test failed - split in three categories:

-* STARTUP: runDeployer did not finish
+Use ./sync_pipelines.py to fetch data for the pipelines specified in pipelines.json.

+Stage failures will be parsed and categorized in the following three distinct phases in which the failure occurred:

+* STARTUP: the job failed but the tests were not even started, no tests run according to JUnit
 * TEST: there were test failures according to JUnit
-* POST: all tests passed according to JUnit, but the process still returned an error code (meaning that post-test Git operation failed)
+* POST: all tests passed according to JUnit, but the job still failed

 For the runs that actually contain _test_ failures, additional information is gathered, which is then used for analysis:

-* Which index did the failing test(s) have?
-* Which documents were missing/new/differences
+* Which tests failed, and how?

-Non-comprehensive list of indicators for flickering tests:

-* Green-red-green consecutive
-* Red-green in consecutive stages
-* First test in suite fails

 Starting the Dashboard